kylemucha/kylemucha/README.md

 - 👋 Hi, I’m @kylemucha
 - 👀 I’m interested in Marvel movies, JDM cars and basketball ! (light the beam)
-- 🌱 I’m currently a third year Computer Science student
+- 🌱 I’m currently a fourth year Computer Science student
-- 💞️ I’m looking to earn my first internship!
+- 💞️ I’m looking to improve my code skills by building projects and land a SWE position!
 - 📫 You can reach me by email: kylemuchaswe@gmail.com || insta: @kylemuchaaa

 <!---